xvrh/puppeteer-dart/doc/api.md

 ```

 #### puppeteer.launch(...)
-Start a Chrome instance and connect to the DevTools endpoint.
+This method starts a Chrome instance and connects to the DevTools endpoint.

 If [executablePath] is not provided and no environment variable
 `PUPPETEER_EXECUTABLE_PATH` is present, it will download the Chromium binaries